 In 2002, Barry embarked on a program of optometric vision therapy that taught her how to aim her two eyes at the same point in space.
 To her astonishment, her vision changed and her view transformed in ways that she could not previously have imagined.
 Large buildings on street corners loomed out toward her like the bows of giant ships.
 Tree branches reached upward and outward capturing palpable volumes of space through which the inner branches permeated.
 Barry was seeing in stereo depth for the first time.

 This experience has led Barry to re-examine the subject of adult neuronal plasticity and rehabilitation, subjects she stresses both in her neurobiology classes and in her own writing.
-In 2009, she published a book titled, Fixing My Gaze: A Scientist's Journey into Seeing in Three Dimensions (Basic Books).
-More information about Barry and the book can be found at http://www.stereosue.com.
+In 2009, she published a book titled, Fixing My Gaze: A Scientist's Journey into Seeing in Three Dimensions and then in 2021 expanded her discussion of sensory plasticity and recovery in her second book, Coming to Our Senses: A Boy Who Learned to See, A Girl Who Learned to Hear, and How We All Discover the World More information about Barry and her books can be found at http://www.stereosue.com.

 Barry SR, Bridgeman B. 2017.
 An Assessment of Stereovision Acquired in Adulthood.
 Optometry and Vision Science 94:993-999.

 Barry SR. 2009.
 Fixing My Gaze: A Scientist's Journey into Seeing in Three Dimensions.
 New York: Basic Books.

 Bloomberg J.J., Merkle L.A., Barry S.R., Huebner W.P., Cohen H.S., Mueller S.A., Fordice J. 2000.
 Effects of adaptation of vestibulo-ocular reflex function on manual target localization.
 J Vestib Res.
 10(2):75-86.